demizer/doc-templates/README.rst

 =============

-- ``hack.rst``: Used for quick introduction developer documentation, such as dvcs usage and the development process.
+- ``hack.rst``: Used for quick introduction developer documentation, such as dvcs usage and the development process for the project.

+- ``spec.rst``: Open source software specification template.

-- ``reqs.rst``: Software Requirements Specification document template.
+- ``ieee_reqs.rst``: Software Requirements Specification document template.

-- ``spec.rst``: Software Design Description document template.
+- ``ieee_spec.rst``: Software Design Description document template.

 - ``todo.rst``: Things to Do template for tracking progress.